 A spokesperson noted, “I hope it sends a message that safety rules are not a recommendation, they are a legal requirement.”

-For more information, or if you or a loved one has been involved in a workplace accident, please contact the experienced Oakland personal injury lawyers at Butler Viadro, LLP for an immediate consultation.
+For more information, or if you or a loved one has been involved in a workplace accident, please contact the experienced Oakland personal injury lawyers at Viadro Law, LLP for an immediate consultation.